 - and a couple of crayons

-I invited him to guess how many Unifix cubes he would need to reach from the top to the bottom.
+I asked him to guess how many Unifix cubes he would need to stretch from the top of the pumpkin to the bottom.
 Then he jumped in and started building a stack, counting the cubes when he was finished.

 Next up was weight so we placed our pumpkin on the scale and discovered that it weighed just half a pound.
-(Middle Brother couldn’t believe it because he tops the scale at nearly 50 pounds now!)
+(My son couldn’t believe it because he tops the scale at nearly 50 pounds now!)

 When he was ready, we grabbed the yarn and he wrapped it around the belly of the pumpkin.
 I helped him snip the ends so it was just the right diameter.